 Sometimes the ball come straight down, other times horizontally across all the while your body is adjusting to it.
 When it happens so fast you have little time to react and you may find yourself hitting the ball in a position you’re not use to in the air.

-Things to Remember about Bikes:
+A Few More things to Remember about Bikes:

 -The timing has to be just right so be patient